 Stain Resistant Vinyl

 In recent years, vinyl flooring has received accolades for its style options, durability and inherent stain resistance.
 Many selections of vinyl feature an additional protective layer that improves its stain resistance even further: the ArmourBead™ Finish.
 This wear layer offers 5 times the durability of the typical polyurethane finish.
-You can find it on such selections as Acacia and Superia HD Plus.
+You can find it on such selections as Superia HD Plus.

 To learn more about the best flooring options for your home, stop by Aumsbaugh Flooring in Columbia City today!